Microblading Phoenix, AZ - Permanent Makeup & Cosmetic Eyebrow Tattooing

 To keep discomfort to a minimum, anesthetic creams are used before and during the procedure.
 The entire process takes only 2 hours and there is no down time.
-A (2nd Initial Procedure) touch up is required 1-3 months after 1st Initial Procedure.
+A (2nd Initial Procedure) touch up is required 1-3 months after 1st initial procedure.
 Pigment retention depends on skin type, age, aftercare, sun exposure, use of certain skin products, pigments used, immune system, medications and other factors.
 Touch ups are recommended once a year to prevent natural fading.

 There are a variety of permanent eyeliner styles available such as thick, thin, with or without a wing, smudgy and Smokey, or just a simple liner.

 Eyeliner can be created to be completely natural looking or dramatic, and everything in between.
 Every eyeliner is as individual as you are.
-We design your liner to compliment your eye shape and the look you want.
-Upper and lower, Upper or lower only, soft natural lash enhancements a thin line, a medium line or a bold thick liner with color choices including black, brown, green plum, blue grey and other custom colors.
+We design your eyeliner to compliment your eye shape and the look you want.
+Upper and lower, Upper or lower only, soft natural lash enhancements a thin line, a medium line or a bold thick liner with pigment color choices including black, brown, green plum, blue grey and other custom colors.

 Full & Blended Color Lip Tattooing

 Lip color can make a big difference in your appearance since it enhances your smile.
 It can make your lips look fuller and give you that crisp edge that came with youth.
 There are dozens of colors available to choose from as well as custom mixed colors to get the shade that you desire.

 Lip Liner is a fine line around the perimeter of the lip meant to define the shape of your lips and add fullness.